 In 2020, we had 210 active 3P sellers in our marketplace, compared to 71 active 3P sellers in 2019.
 This represented a 195.8% year-overyear increase.
-Our active 3P sellers further increased to 382 in 2021.
+Our active 3P sellers further increased to 382 and 410 in 2021 and the 12 months ended March 31, 2022, representing a 81.9% and 73.7% period-over-period increase, respectively.
 We believe this increasing trend will continue because of the growing recognition of our marketplace and our seller-friendly comprehensive logistics network enabling hassle-free delivery of large parcel merchandise.